akibur-r/HERITRA-artifact-sharing-server/README.md

 - If the users try to access any invalid route, a stylish error page is displayed.
 - Users can change their added information on the site only (secured by axios and access tokens).
 - Once a user deletes an artifact, all the likes from all users are removed.
+- The upload time in artifact details page is displayed relative to current time.

 ###

 - Like button and like count is updated upon interaction.
 - Deleting takes two step confirmation.
 - Updating is done only when anything is changed.
+- Upon deleting user profile, all data related to that user is also deleted from the server.
 - <p style="color: #ff7c00">A custom loading animation (.gif) is used in all loading scenerios.</p>

 #### In the Backend